 “Please help us protect our patients by staying away from hospital if you have two or more flu symptoms.”

 The trust is asking patients who have a booked appointment to reschedule it if they experience two or more of ten symptoms commonly associated with flu.

 Those planning to visit the hospital to see friends or relatives are also asked to wait until they are symptom-free before coming in, except in an emergency.

 Both measures help to reduce the likelihood of spreading the virus, which can have serious consequences for patients who are already unwell enough to need hospital care.

 A day in the life of one of London's busiest A&E departments

 We are LIVE today (January 24) bringing you a snapshot from a day in the life of one of London’s busiest accident and emergency departments at Northwick Park hospital.

-The Harrow hospital’s emergency department receives 120 to 130 ambulances a day - more than any other in London.
+The Harrow hospital’s accident and emergency department receives 120 to 130 ambulances a day - more than any other in London.